 Thank you for your email of 26 July 2019 in which you request the following information:

-“Dear Royal College of Defence Studies, can you provide the number of Bangladeshi Armed
+“Dear Ministry of Defence, can you provide the number of Bangladeshi Armed Forces personnel

-Forces personnel that have been trained at the college for every year of the last ten years?
-Can
+that have been trained on Joint Defence Command Staff Courses for every year of the last ten

 I am treating your correspondence as a request for information under the Freedom of Information Act